 The Beginner’s Guide to Growing Your Email List

 This blog post is the third installment of our new series, The Ultimate Guide to Email Marketing.
 For eight weeks, we’re featuring a new article that covers a specific area of focus in email marketing!
+Last week, we wrote about planning your email marketing strategy.
+This week, it’s all about list growth!
 Want a sneak peek into the content?
 Check out The Ultimate Guide to Email Marketing.

 Growing your email list is one of the best things you can do for your business.
 That’s because, unlike other channels, you own your list.